elotroalex/chiens/_texts/translation.md

 - Beautiful as the shadow lattice of two pythons at noon
 - the archipelago
 - turbulence of prostrate organs
-- sacrifice of glass of lamps hooked on the mouth
+- sacrifice of glass of lamps crossed on the mouth
 - of tempests
 - virulent battle siren, absurdly caught in the motion
 - of palms and scolopendra